kuzanatoliy/questions/REACTJS.md

 <details>
   <summary>When class components should be used without function components?</summary>

-  Can be used class component if it has to work with a state or a life cycle methods.
+  Class components are used if it has to work with state and life cycle methods.
 For all of the other cases have to be used function components.
 One of the most important reasons to use a functional style is a minimization process.
 It is easier to minimize functions then classes.
   *Note*: Last versions of the React allows using hooks for a rendering optimization and a state using.

 </details>